 When you also cease to have a clear vision of your destination in life, stagnation will set in; for there will be no passion to set or keep you in motion till you reach your destination in life.

 The two spies Joshua sent beyond Jordan returned with great news, saying, “Truly the LORD has delivered all the land into our hands, for indeed all the inhabitants of the country are fainthearted because of us.”
 (Josh.
 2:24 NKJV).

-Many believers today are no longer making any significant progress in their pursuit to become more like Christ in their will, thoughts, mindsets, emotions, attitudes, or character, and to appropriate and possess their inheritances in Christ simply because they have lost a clear vision or revelation of their Promised Land (Christ-likeness).
+Many believers today are no longer making any significant progress in their pursuit to become more like Christ in their will, thoughts, mindsets, emotions, attitudes or character, and to appropriate and possess their inheritance in Christ simply because they have lost a clear vision or revelation of their Promised Land (Christ-likeness).

 It is absolutely impossible to attain Christ-likeness in your will, thoughts, emotions, or actions without you constantly beholding the glory of the Lord Jesus Christ in the mirror of God’s Word.

 The Scripture clearly states this truth.